K1DV5/docal/README.md

 `python` and hitting Enter.
 If it writes the version number and other info about your python installation, you already have it installed.
 If the version number starts with 2, you should probably install python 3 (the latest).
-If you have python 3 or above, you're good to go.
-If either you don't have Python 3 or you don't have Python at all, you should go to [Python's homepage](https://www.python.org) and install it, making sure to check the box "add python to path" during installation.
+If you have python 3 or above, you\'re good to go.
+If either you don\'t have Python 3 or you don\'t have Python at all, you should go to [Python\'s homepage](https://www.python.org) and install it, making sure to check the box \"add python to path\" during installation.

 If you want to work with word documents, you should have [Pandoc](https://pandoc.org) installed on your system (and in your path).